 Vaginismus is a condition involving a muscle spasm in the pelvic floor muscles.
-It can make it painful, difficult, or impossible to have sexual intercourse, to undergo a gynecological exam, and to insert a tampon.

 Fast facts about vaginismus

-- There are different forms of vaginismus and symptoms vary between individuals.
+- There are different forms of vaginismus, and symptoms vary between individuals.

 - Pain can range from mild to severe, and it can cause different sensations.

 - Vaginismus can result from emotional factors, medical factors, or both.